 Origins is in continuity due to a flashback of Victor Creed stepping on Logan's bone claws.
-The Weapon X footage is from X2, however, not from Origins.
+Some Weapon X footage was used from this film.

 X-Men: First Class and The Wolverine are also in continuity, as they lead directly into Future Past; the former being the prequel to it, the latter leading directly into the future scenes.

 It also wipes out all these continuities at the climax of the film, and X-Men: Apocalypse seems to confirm this so this is really a moot point now.
 The original trilogy at least.

 The Sentinels are indeed perfected mutant killers who take out people clearly experienced with their powers and fighting in general.
 The list includes having enough raw strength to rip Colossus in two, being able to adapt to any superpower, ice to counter fire and fire to counter ice, and understanding powers quickly.
 They manage to stab Blink twice.

 Hearing James McAvoy's Xavier perform the voiceover for the first time in the franchise is quite exhilarating because you can sense that he's gradually becoming Patrick Stewart's Professor X.

 1973 Charles: The past: a new and uncertain world, a world of endless possibilities and infinite outcomes.
 Countless choices define our fate; each choice, each moment, a ripple in the river of time.
 Enough ripples, and you change the tide, for the future is never truly set.